 She found that when DNA is exposed to high levels of moisture its structure changes.
-Franklin called the high moisture form she and Gosling had discovered ‘B DNA.’
+Franklin called the high moisture form she and Gosling discovered ‘B DNA.’
 The drier form became ‘A DNA.’

 We now know that B DNA is DNA’s usual arrangement within living cells, where the environment is very moist.

 As a consequence of her discovery, Franklin realized that earlier X-ray studies of DNA were less helpful than they might have been – the DNA had contained a mixture of A and B types, causing blurring in the X-ray diffraction photos.

 A Meeting with Crick and Watson

 A month after Franklin’s discovery of B DNA, she gave a presentation about it at a colloquium.

-One very interested listener was a young American researcher who was working at the University of Cambridge.
+One very interested listener was a young American researcher working at the University of Cambridge.
 His name was James Watson, and he had become rather fanatical in his pursuit of DNA’s structure.

 Watson remembered enough of the information Franklin presented at the colloquium to allow himself and another Cambridge DNA enthusiast, Francis Crick, to build a 3D scale model of DNA.
 They had been inspired to do this by Linus Pauling’s discovery of the protein alpha-helix using a 3D scale model.

 Watson, however, had not taken notes at Franklin’s presentation; he remembered some of the details wrongly, and so, naturally enough, the model was also wrong.